 Capstone is the market leader in microturbines based on the number of microturbines sold.
-During the first quarter of each of Fiscal 2015 and Fiscal 2014 our net loss was \$6.8 million and our net loss per share was \$0.02.
+During the second quarter of Fiscal 2015 our net loss increased by 67% to \$6.5 million and our net loss per share increased by 100% to \$0.02 compared to the prior year.
+The increase in the net loss was primarily the result of accounts receivable allowance in the second quarter of Fiscal 2015 for a single customer.
 We continue to remain focused on improving our gross margin.
-Our gross margin was 15% for the first quarter of Fiscal 2015, which represents an increase of over 100 basis points from our gross margin of 14% for the first quarter of Fiscal 2014.
-Management believes that our ongoing efforts in manufacturing cost reduction and product robustness, along with lower royalty rates, were the primary reasons for our gross margin improvement during the first quarter of Fiscal 2015 compared to the first quarter of the prior year.
-The first quarter of Fiscal 2015 was characterized by lower revenue and excess finished goods as customer demand did not match the pre-planned production slots.
-During the first quarter of Fiscal 2015, revenue from the North American market decreased 19%, but the European market continued to show signs of improvement with an increase in revenue of 84%, primarily from Russia and Germany, compared to the prior year.
+Our gross margin was 16% for the second quarter of Fiscal 2015, which represents an increase of over 200 basis points from our gross margin of 14% for the second quarter of Fiscal 2014.
+Management believes that our ongoing efforts in manufacturing cost reduction and product robustness, along with lower royalty rates, were the primary reasons for our gross margin improvement during the second quarter of Fiscal 2015 compared to the second quarter of the prior year.
+The first half of Fiscal 2015 was characterized by lower revenue as shipments of our C200 and C1000 series microturbines were lower than the first half of Fiscal 2014.